-The Fund calculates the net asset value of each class of Shares of the Fund as of the close of business on each business day (each, a "Determination Date").
-In determining the net asset value of each class of Shares, the Fund values its investments as of the relevant Determination Date.
-The net asset value of each class of the Fund equals, unless otherwise noted, the value of the total assets of the class, as applicable, less all of the liabilities attributable to the class, including accrued fees and expenses, each determined as of the relevant Determination Date.
+The Fund calculates the net asset value ("NAV") of each class of Shares of the Fund as of the close of regular trading on the New York Stock Exchange (the "NYSE") (usually 4:00 p.m.
+Eastern Time) on each day the NYSE is open for trading (each, a "Determination Date").
+The NYSE is open every week, Monday through Friday, except on days when the following holidays are celebrated: New Year's Day, Martin Luther King, Jr. Day, President's Day, Good Friday, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+The NYSE may close early on the business day before each of these holidays and on the day after Thanksgiving Day.
+The NYSE holiday schedule is subject to change without notice.
+If the NYSE closes early, the NAV may be calculated at the close of regular trading or at its normal calculation time.
+In determining the NAV of each class of Shares, the Fund values its investments as of the relevant Determination Date.
+The NAV per share of each class of the Fund is calculated, unless otherwise noted, by dividing the value of the total assets of the class, as applicable, less all of the liabilities attributable to the class, including accrued fees and expenses, by the total number of Shares outstanding of such class, each determined as of the relevant Determination Date.